MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 ## Move the log collector to a different data partition on Linux

 Many companies have the requirement to move data to a separate partition.
-Use these steps to move your Cloud App Security Docker log collector images to a data partition on your Linux host.
+Use these steps to move your Defender for Cloud Apps Docker log collector images to a data partition on your Linux host.

 The following steps describe moving data to a partition called *datastore* and assumes you have already mounted the partition.